Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 # Synthesis Exporter
-This is a Addin for *Autodesk Fusion 360* that will export a solid model file into a format that is usable by the Synthesis Unity Project.
+This is a Addin for *Autodesk Fusion 360* that will export a [Mirabuf](https://github.com/HiceS/mirabuf) usable by the Synthesis simulator.

 ## Features
 - [x] Materials